przemekkubiak/przemekkubiak.github.io/_portfolio/graph-fake-news.md

 {% include figure image_path="assets/images/propagation-graph.png" alt="placeholder image 1" caption="Sample propagation graph.
 The root node is the news post, and other nodes represent the users who shared the news.
 Dotted lines represent user engagement embeddings utilised in the model." %}

-The UPFD dataset is integrated into the PyG's torch_geometric.datasets package, with the user having the ability to specify the dataset (Politifact or Gossipcop) and the nod efeature type.
+The UPFD dataset is integrated into the PyG's torch_geometric.datasets package, with the user having the ability to specify the dataset (Politifact or Gossipcop) and the node feature type.
 To access the Google Colab notebook, click <a href="[url](https://github.com/przemekkubiak/graph-fake-news-detection/tree/main)">here</a>.